simon2016bht/simon2016bht.github.io/article/bg_day.md

 # Board Game for special days

+*Date: April 9 2024*
-This list compiles accessible board games tailored to special occasions.
-Many of these games are readily available online.
+- **This list compiles accessible board games tailored to special occasions.
+Many of these games are readily available online. **

 New Year / Jan 1 / Koi-Koi